© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of Neolithic enclosure and associated features at Max Gate is a scheduled monument protected by Historic England under reference 1489792.
 View the official record →

-The remains of a Neolithic enclosure at Max Gate is an archaeological site located in Dorset that preserves evidence of early prehistoric settlement and land use.
+The remains of a Neolithic enclosure and associated features at Max Gate is an archaeological monument located in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1489792.

 Remains of Neolithic enclosure and associated features at Max Gate is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1489792.